This product is freeze dried. All water molecules have been removed.

 Anti-GIRK2 (Kir3.2) Antibody (#APC-006) is a highly specific antibody directed against an epitope of the mouse protein.
 The antibody can be used in western blot, immunoprecipitation, immunocytochemistry, and immunohistochemistry applications.
 It has been designed to recognize Kir3.2 from rat, mouse, and human samples.

 - Immunohistochemical staining of mouse brain sections (1:400).
-Also tested in GIRK2 conditional knockout mice.
+Tested in GIRK2 conditional knockout mice.

 Honda, I. et al. (2018) Neurosci.
 Lett.
 665, 140. - Western blot analysis of mouse primary hippocampal culture lysate.
 Immunocytochemical staining of mouse cultured hippocampal neurons.
-Also tested in Girk2-/- mice.
+Tested in Girk2-/- mice.

 - Mouse brain lysate.